Tradition vs. Innovation: The Evolution of Football Jerseys

 Key messages:

-• Individual design: TANKED allows fans to personalize their jerseys
+• Individual design: TANKED allows fans to personalize their jerseys with personal elements.

 Updated on